What does a Data Manager do?

 - Proven experience as a Data Manager or similar role.

-- Proficiency in data management tools and technologies, such as SQL, data warehousing, and ETL processes.
+- Proficiency in data management tools and software.

 - Excellent analytical and problem-solving skills.